-Everything you do to prepare before the conversation will support the overall goal: a conversation where employer and employee agree to part ways without unnecessary conflict or additional issues later.
+Everything you do to prepare will support the overall goal: a conversation where employer and employee agree to part ways without unnecessary conflict or additional issues later.
 Speak to your employment attorney to draft a separation and general release agreement that outlines terms and conditions for severance.
 The document will outline the rights and obligations of both parties.
 It should be ready and in-hand when you go into the meeting.
-Expect questions on severance, long term variable pay, medical benefits, perquisites, outplacement support, references, timing, future communication, non-competes, unemployment, etc.
+Expect questions on severance, bonuses and commissions, medical benefits, and job search.

 This is not where you want to skimp on legal fees and support services.
 The money you spend preparing could save you ten-fold in litigation expenses.

 Outplacement or counseling services can be a valuable addition to a termination package.
 Too often, however, the outplacement contract is time delimited and employees fail to engage immediately.
 Ask your outplacement provider to either be present the day of notification or contact the employee immediately following the meeting.
 For cases where outplacement is not being provided, you can still recommend a service that the employee can look into independently.

 Employees that are terminated for performance reasons often need help working out how to communicate the news to family and friends.
 They won’t know what to say and a good outplacement service will be able to help.